iterative/dvc.org/content/docs/command-reference/import-db.md

   using the arguments from `--output-format` and `--table`, or for `--sql`, it starts with "results" by default.

-- `--table <table>` - Table to snapshot.
+- `--table <table>` - table to snapshot.

-- `--sql <query>` - Execute SQL query and snapshot its result.
+- `--sql <query>` - execute SQL query and snapshot its result.

 - `--output-format` - type of format to materialize into. `csv` (default) and `json` is supported.

-- `--conn connection` - Name of the database connection to use.
+- `--conn connection` - name of the database connection to use.
 The connection has to be set in the [config](/doc/user-guide/project-structure/configuration#db).